Key establishment \`a la Merkle in a quantum world: Improved Quantum Key Establishment Scheme

-\begin{theorem} There exists an eavesdropping strategy that outputs the pair $(x,x')$ in Protocol~\ref{proto:qvq} with $O(N^{5/3})$ expected quantum queries to functions $f$ and~$g$. \end{theorem}
+\begin{theorem} There exists a quantum eavesdropping strategy that obtains the key established in Protocol~\ref{proto:qvq} with $O\big(N^{5/3}\big)$ expected queries to functions $f$ and~$t$. \end{theorem}

-\begin{proof} In a nutshell, we apply Ambainis' algorithm for element distinctness with two modifications: (1)~instead of looking for $i$ and $j$ such that \mbox{$c(i)=c(j)$}, we are looking for $x$ and $x'$ such that \mbox{$g(x,x')=w$} and (2)~instead of being able to get randomly chosen values in the image of~$c$ with a single call to oracle~$c$ per value, we need to get random elements of~$X$ by applying BBHT on the list $Y\!$, which requires \smash{\mbox{$O(\sqrt{N^3/N})=O(N)$}} calls to oracle~$f$ per element.
-The~second modification explains why the number of calls to~$f$, compared to \smash{$O(N^{2/3})$} calls to $c$ for element distinctness, is multiplied by $O(N)$.
-Hence, we need $O(N^{5/3})$ calls to function~$f$.
-To~determine the number of calls required to function~$g$, however, we have to delve deeper into the eavesdropping algorithm.
+\begin{proof} Intuitively, we apply Ambainis' algorithm for element distinctness with two modifications: (1)~instead of looking for $i$ and $j$ such that \mbox{$e(i)=e(j)$}, we are looking for $x$ and $x'$ such that \mbox{$t(x) \oplus t(x')=w$} and (2)~instead of being able to get randomly chosen values in the image of~$e$ with a single call to oracle~$e$ per value, we need to get random elements of~$X$ by applying BBHT on the list $Y\!$ and then query $t$ on them, which requires \smash{\mbox{$O\big(\sqrt{N^3/N}\,\big)=O(N)$}} calls to~$f$ and one query to $t$~per element.
+The~second modification explains why the number of calls to~$f$, compared to \smash{$O\big(N^{2/3}\big)$} calls to $e$ for element distinctness, is multiplied by $O(N)$.
+Hence, we need $O\big(N^{5/3}\big)$ calls to function~$f$.
+To~determine the number of calls required to function~$t$, however, we have to delve deeper into the eavesdropping algorithm.